mockery/mockery/README.markdown

     $mock = \Mockery::mock(new Foo);

-Passing any real object into Mockery will create a partial mock.
-Partials assume you can already create a concrete object, so all we need to do is selectively override a subset of existing methods (or add non-existing methods!) for our expectations.
-Partial mocks are essential for any class which is marked final or contains public methods marked final.
+Passing any real object into Mockery will create a Proxied Partial Mock.
+This can be useful if real partials are impossible, e.g. a final class or class where you absolutely must override a method marked final.
+Since you can already create a concrete object, so all we need to do is selectively override a subset of existing methods (or add non-existing methods!) for our expectations.

 A little revision: All mock methods accept the class, object or alias name to be mocked as the first parameter.
 The second parameter can be an expectation array